rgyan619/docker/README.md

 STEP 6.
 Check if the docker is installed properly or no by this command **rpm -q docker-ce**

-# USING THE DOCKER SCRIPT
+# Using the docker script

 STEP 1.
 Copy paste the code **docker.py** and excute it.